Top 5 4th Quarter Trades of Ba - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Bank of New Hampshire bought 4,065 shares of ARCA:IVV for a total holding of 17,787.
-The trade had a 0.45% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $397.41.
+Bath Savings Trust Co reduced their investment in NAS:VCIT by 9,995 shares.
+The trade had a 0.1% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $79.93.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.